MicrosoftDocs/well-architected/well-architected/oracle-iaas/review-design-principles.md

 - Have processes in place for installing up-to-date patches and upgrades.
 - Maintain governance and compliance.
-- Analyze your environment's performance and health also in production.
+- Analyze your environment's performance and health in production.
 - Maintain documentation that captures:
   - Troubleshooting procedures.
   - Disaster-recovery plans.
   - Remediation guidance on how to accelerate the process of resolving problems.

-These steps help teams collaborate in a way that's efficient and transparent.
+These recommendations can help your team collaborate in a way that's efficient and transparent.

 ## Next steps

-The described design principles are incorporated into Oracle on Azure design areas.
+The Well-Architected Framework design principles are incorporated into Oracle on Azure design areas.
 Each design area offers focused guidance that helps you quickly access the information that you need for enhanced productivity in a minimal amount of time.

 Start by reviewing the design considerations for Azure infrastructure that are needed to support a workload.